fastapi/sqlmodel/docs/tutorial/fastapi/tests.md

 That's the **core** of the code we need for all the tests later.

-But now we need to deal with a bit of logistics and details we are not paying attention to just yet. 🤓
+But now, we need to deal with a bit of logistics and details we are not paying attention to just yet. 🤓

 ## Testing Database